mittalprince/Everyday-Stuff/Angular/Form-validation/README.md

 * Use template-driven forms when developing static forms.
 Static means the structure and logic of a form is fix.
 E.g. the number of form fields does not vary, form validation rules are the same for different user roles, etc. In the template-driven approach the form structure and logic is mainly implemented in HTML.
 Based on this a representation of the form in TypeScript is generated automatically.

-* Examples are login forms, reset password forms, forms to enter an
+* Examples are login forms, reset password forms etc.

 ## Difference in Reactive and Template-Driven Form